1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“Lysenko with a smoke screen until he invented the so-
-called manure-earth composts.
-These composts had actually been known for a long time”
-(Medvedev and Lerner, p.
-175)

-“But the earth component comprises only 15 to 20
-per cent, and is added to improve the physical properties of
-the compost and as an absorbent.
-Lysenko, however, proposed
-the use of 80 to 90 per cent of earth in the compost for use in
-the field.
-According to Lysenk”
-(Medvedev and Lerner, p.
-175)

 “Who does not remember the preliminary advertising of
 branched wheat”
 (Medvedev and Lerner, p.
 176)